 Your nursing staff will gladly take care of your linen needs.
-We straighten bed linens each day and change bed sheets and pillowcases every Monday, Wednesday and Friday.
+We change bed sheets and pillowcases every Monday, Wednesday and Friday.
 Linens are also changed after every patient discharge.
-Bed changes can be performed more frequently, at your request.
+Bed changes can be performed more frequently at your request.
 Soiled bed linens are changed as often as needed.
-We also provide a clean towel, washcloth and patient gown each day, or more often if you wish.
+We also provide a clean towel, washcloth and patient gown each day or more often if you wish.
 Please inform our nursing staff about your linen needs.